eduardoeof/config-component/README.md

    :file-name "my-config-file.json"}}
 ```

-Important to meation that all key will be converted as keywords, no matter the format of the file.
+Important to meation that all keys will be converted as keywords, no matter the format of the file.
 Also the file name is added in the map as `:file-name`.

 ### Error